Five Pianos: Background

 Initially entitled Pianos and Voices, (Note: Pianos and Voices is a different composition from the composer, which was initially entitled Pianos and Voices II because the title was being used for Five Pianos.)
 Five Pianos was commissioned by Walter Bachauer on behalf of the Berliner Musiktage, while Feldman was in Berlin on a scholarship from the German Academic Exchange Service, and was completed on January 31, 1972, in Berlin.
 It premiered in Berlin on July 16, 1972, in a series of avant-garde concerts held in West Berlin from July 11 to 18 subtitled Spiel, Klang, Elektronik, Licht.
 On this occasion, the humming pianists were John Cage, Cornelius Cardew, David Tudor, Frederic Rzewski, and Feldman himself.
 There was a controversy in the first public performance of the piece, as a misunderstanding between Cage and Feldman caused Cage to play for twenty minutes longer than the next-slowest player.
-The US premiere took place a few months later, in October 1972.
+The U.S. premiere took place a few months later, in October 1972.
 The piece was published that same year by Universal Edition.